prometheus/docs/content/docs/instrumenting/writing_exporters.md

 ### Machine and process metrics

-Many systems, for example Elasticsearch, expose machine metrics such a CPU, memory and filesystem information.
+Many systems, for example Elasticsearch, expose machine metrics such as CPU, memory and filesystem information.
 As the [node exporter](https://github.com/prometheus/node_exporter) provides these in the Prometheus ecosystem, such metrics should be dropped.